mael-insa/d7020e_lab3_mael/examples/EX1_README.md

   Add/commit/push as a new git branch `B2`.

-Notice, the idea here is to exercise analysis.
-The Rust compiler allows for hardware supported saturating arithmetics `saturating_add` through intrinsics (but these are experimental).
-Point here is not efficiency, but rather principles to avoid panics.
+---

+Learning outcomes:

+The idea here is to exercise analysis, panic detection and avoidance (not necessarily coming up with the most effective solution possible).

-Notice, these examples are trivial, you could probably have come up with non panic:ing solution by hand.
-For more complex examples, `symex` holds your hand, it will automatically find ALL paths that lead up to a panic, not relying on You to figure them out manually (by e.g., extensive unit testing).
+The examples shown are trivial, you could probably have come up with panic:ing solutions by hand.
+However, for more complex examples `symex` holds your hand.
+Our tool will automatically find ALL paths that lead up to a panic, not relying on You to figure them out manually (by e.g., extensive unit testing).

-Already at this point we can reap the benefits of symbolic execution though the `symex` tool is in early stages.
+Already at this point you have learned to reap the benefits of symbolic execution though the `symex` tool is in early stages.

+As an aside: Regarding saturating arithmetics, if extreme/optimal performance is required, the Rust compiler allows to exploit hardware supported saturating arithmetics by means of compiler intrinsics (in this case the `saturating_add` intrinsic).
+However, intrinsics are not yet stabilized thus requires the nightly compiler.